command-tab/awesome-n64-development/README.md

 * [GameShark 3.0+](https://hackaday.com/2019/01/11/nintendo-64-homebrew-via-game-shark/) - A method of running homebrew via a GameShark
 * [sm64gameshark](https://sites.google.com/site/sm64gameshark/resources/transfering-codes-over-usb) - How to transfer GameShark codes from USB to parallel, and how to identify GameShark cartridges with functional parallel ports
 * [gs_libusb](https://github.com/hcs64/gs_libusb) - GameShark Pro utilities using libusb over a USB parallel port adapter
+* [Replacement Carts](https://n64preservationproject.com/) - A set of EagleCAD files for manufacturing your own N64 carts

 ## Tools and Libraries